Enthalpy Of Formation For H2o

 Q5: How does the enthalpy of formation of water relate to its role in biological systems?

 A5: Water's high heat capacity, directly related to its strong hydrogen bonding and exothermic enthalpy of formation, is vital for regulating temperature in biological systems.
-It helps maintain a stable internal temperature for organisms, protecting them from drastic temperature fluctuations.
-Furthermore, the strong hydrogen bonds facilitate water's role as a solvent and reactant in many biological processes.
+But it helps maintain a stable internal temperature for organisms, protecting them from drastic temperature fluctuations.
+On top of that, the strong hydrogen bonds enable water's role as a solvent and reactant in many biological processes.

 Conclusion: The Significance of Water's Enthalpy of Formation